-Sonos and Ikea have collaborated to create the Symfonisk range, which includes a speaker that doubles up as a shelf, and a table lamp that has a speaker as its base.
+Sonos and Ikea announced their collaboration back in 2018.
+The results of that partnership are finally here in the form of the Symfonisk range, which includes a speaker that doubles-up as a shelf, and a table lamp with a speaker as its base.

-The Symfonisk Book Shelf Wi-Fi Speaker doesn't have the catchiest of names but it is a speaker well worth keeping in mind when it launches later this summer.
-At £99, it's the cheapest way to get your hands on Sonos, offering a stepping stone to the company's experience and its excellent features but what's it like?
+The Symfonisk Book Shelf Wi-Fi Speaker doesn't have the catchiest of names but it is a speaker well worth your attention.
+At £99, it's the cheapest way to get your hands on Sonos, offering a stepping stone to the company's excellent multi-room experience and all the features it offers.

 - Vertical or horizontal